(industry is starting to move toward a 3.3-volt power

 Capacitance Capacitance is the ability to

-great 19th-century British scientist Michael Faraday)
+great 19th-century British scientist Michael Faraday).
+A capacitor

 is a device with two parallel conducting plates separated by a nonconducting